mybonk-wiki

 curl -u public:2S8PWBZ71wMXdrsAxL21 -d '{"jsonrpc": "1.0", "id": "curltest", "method": "getnetworkinfo", "params": [] }' -H 'content-type: text/plain;' http://mybonk-jay:8332/

-Most noticably you need to use the option -u (or --user) to pass valid crenentials (here username public and password 2S8PWBZ71wMXdrsAxL21) allowing you to connect else you will get an 401 Unauthorized error.
+Most noticably you need to use the option -u (or --user) to pass valid credentials (here username public and password 2S8PWBZ71wMXdrsAxL21) otherwize you will get an 401 Unauthorized error.
 Username is either public or priviledged, their password in /etc/nix-bitcoin-secrets/bitcoin-rpcpassword-{public|priviledged}.

-Also make sure that the method you call (getnetworkinfo, getpeerinfo, listwallets…) is indeed in the RPC whitelist else you will get a
+Also make sure that the method you call (getnetworkinfo, getpeerinfo, listwallets…) is defined in the RPC whitelist.

 Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx